open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 **Status**: [Experimental](../../document-status.md)

-Prometheus Exporter is a [MetricExporter](../sdk.md#metricexporter) which reacts to the Prometheus scraper and report the metrics passively to [Prometheus](https://prometheus.io/), or [pushes metrics](https://prometheus.io/docs/instrumenting/pushing/) to a [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).
+Prometheus Exporter is a [MetricExporter](../sdk.md#metricexporter) which reacts to the Prometheus scraper and reports the metrics passively to [Prometheus](https://prometheus.io/), or [pushes metrics](https://prometheus.io/docs/instrumenting/pushing/) to a [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).